 Furthermore, these magnificent machines were powered by scaled-down lead-acid batteries that, if need be, could be jumpstarted in emergencies.

-establishing itself as the leading industry magazine, the staff at e.Republic was growing, too.
+With Government Technology establishing itself as the leading industry magazine, the staff at e.Republic was growing, too.
 And here's a bit of inside dirt on those early days at the magazine: One of our staff writers, a Mr. Fred James, wasn't a real person.
 In order to make our staff list seem more expansive, our editor, the late Al Simmons, conjured up Fred, and our phantom writer would remain "on staff" until 1998.
-WAYBACK FACT:

 1990 was an extraordinary year.
 Panamanian dictator Manuel Noriega was captured, German Reunification began, Nelson Mandela was released from prison, Lithuania voted to secede from the USSR, Ryan White died from AIDS, British Prime Minister Margaret Thatcher stepped down, the Hubble Telescope was launched, Iraq invaded Kuwait, French and English Chunnel builders met under the seafloor, Buster Douglas defeated Mike Tyson and the first McDonald's opened in Moscow.